-According to The State of Health in Houston/ Harris County, there are 144 safety net clinics in the Greater Houston community, with 105 (78%) located in Harris County with only one Federally Qualified Health Center located in Fort Bend County, Access Health.
-Safety net clinics provide a range of healthcare services to the uninsured in the designated MSA, who are estimated to need approximately 4.2 million visits annually.
+According to The State of Health in Houston/ Harris County, there are 144 safety net clinics in the Greater Houston community, with 105 (78%) located in Harris County.
+Safety net clinics provide a range of healthcare services to the uninsured in Houston, who are estimated to need approximately 4.2 million visits.
 Patients who do not utilize these clinics obtain care from emergency rooms, private clinics, or forego healthcare.
-Harris County Hospital District is the largest safety net provider in the MSA, serving 66.4% of the safety net population.
+Harris County Hospital District also known is the largest safety net provider in the region, serving 66.4% of the safety net population, with Legacy Community Health as the second largest, serving 6.1%.liv

-It is estimated that safety net providers are currently meeting approximately 30% of primary care visit demand by the MSA's low income population.
+It is estimated that safety net providers are currently meeting approximately 30% of primary care visit demand by Houston's low income population.
 In order for safety net providers to meet 100% over the next nine years, the capacity to provide primary care within these settings will need to increase by 17-18%, per year.
-In order to simply maintain the 30% of demand that is currently met, capacity needs to increase by 2-3% per year.liv
+In order to simply maintain the 30% of demand that is currently met, capacity needs to increase by 2-3% per year.1v

 - Access Health Network

 - Legacy Community Health Network

+- Good Neighbor Health Centers Network

-- Healthcare for the Homeless Network
+- Vecino Health Centers Network